spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/internal-support/index.html.md

 | Wider Community License | Use this to request a community license be generated.
 Please note for any license lasting longer more than 90 days, manager approval is required.
 Without an approving manager's email being provided, the ticket will be closed out |
 | Other (nothing else fits the request) | Use this when nothing else fits.
 Please note if this is used when an option **does** exist, the request will be closed and you will need to re-submit your request using the correct option. |

-Grace period extensions are also treated similarly to trial extensions for both SelfManaged and GitLab.com SaaS.
+Grace period extensions are treated similarly to trial extensions for both Self-managed and GitLab.com SaaS.
 To request these, file a request using the [GitLab Support Internal Request form](https://gitlab-com.gitlab.io/support/internal-requests-form/) with the correct option as highlighted in the table above.

 Please consider the following:

-1. A previous trial needs to exist for the customer.
-If no trial was created at any point a trial can be created by the customer the following day as the plan expires.
+1. To extend a trial, a previous trial needs to exist for the customer.
+If no trial was created at any point, a trial should be created by the customer the day after the plan expires.
 1. We can provide grace period extensions as long as the current plan is not ongoing.
-In other words, if the plan expires on the 15th, we can increase the grace period starting the next day (16th). please plan accordingly.
+In other words, if the plan expires on the 15th, we can increase the grace period starting the next day (16th).
+Please plan accordingly.

 ### US Federal Internal Requests

-*Public Sector organizations:** For confidential license issues, GitLab team members can [open a case with US Federal Support](https://federal-support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360001803151).
+**Public Sector organizations:** For confidential license issues, GitLab team members can [open a case with US Federal Support](https://federal-support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360001803151).

 **Note:** This form is not publicly listed and is for internal GitLab team member use only.